All4mn/All4mn/README.md

 <h2 align="left">Hello!
-I am Allan 👋, a Full-Stack Junior Developer from Parana, Brazil.I am always looking to hone my skills and immerse myself in new challenges, both in the frontend and the backend.</h2>
+I am Allan 👋, a Full-Stack Junior Developer from Parana, Brazil.
+Currently, I am in the 3rd year of Integrated Technical High School in Informatics at UTFPR, actively seeking to apply and improve my knowledge in the development of complete solutions.</h2>

 ###